 While the country today produces very little (GDP is about US$30 million per year) the main challenge for this flat, atoll nation is from Global warming and rising sea-levels which threaten to one day wipe the country off the map.

 A Nation Under Threat

-Tuvalu has drawn worldwide attention recently due to climate change.
-The UN included the islands in a list of places that could completely disappear due to rising sea levels in the next century.
+Tuvalu has drawn worldwide attention recently due to climate change since the United Nations included the islands in a list of places that could completely disappear due to rising sea levels in the next century.